matkoniecz/UnNetHackPlus/Alt.org---nethack-addi(c)tion:-current-random-messages.md

 Gravestone	Flooring inspector.
 Gravestone	Follow me to hell.
 Gravestone	Follow me to hell.
+Gravestone	Fool me once, shame on you.
+Fool me twice, ...
 Gravestone	For you, scum; only 700,000,000 for this grave reserve.
 Gravestone	Game over, man.
 Game over.
 Gravestone	Ganked again...